 Why is she so scared ?
 Is he holding a gun to her head at this instant ?

-I get dressed, take my things and head downstairs.
-Leave a few bills to pay for my room and get into my car.
+I'm about to contest when the line cuts and the only noise left is the lonely dial tone.
+I get dressed as fast as I can, take my things and head downstairs, leave a few bills to pay for my room and get into my car.
 I have my new destination, and it's somewhere between Maine and Vermont.